elysium-suite/aeacus/README.md

 If you have anything you would like to add or fix, please make a pull request!
 No improvement or fix is too small, and help is always appreciated.

-Thanks to the CyberPatriot program for putting together such a cool competition, and for the inspiration to make this project.
+Thanks to UTSA CIAS and the CyberPatriot program for putting together such a cool competition, and for the inspiration to make this project.

 This project is in no way affiliated with or endorsed by the Air Force Association, University of Texas San Antonio, or the CyberPatriot program.